Fancy some sweet bun with a marble pattern. Look no further. 🙂

 Remember that the milk you use should be lukewarm.
 The margarine, in turn, is supposed to be cold but still have a liquid consistency.

-Do You like yeast based recipes?
+Do You like yeast based dishes?
 Check our recipe for Mini pizza rolls with zucchini